3 ways to navigate tough conversations during the holidays

 But, today, most of us don’t face life-threatening situations very often.
-And the stress and anger we feel doesn’t come in short bursts, but is a long, sustained assault on our health.
+And the stress and anger we feel doesn’t come in short bursts.
+Instead, we get a long, sustained assault on our health.

 Stress and anger do all sorts of bad things to you.
 They can cause headaches and nausea.
-They raise blood pressure, and can damage your cardiovascular system.
+They raise your blood pressure and can damage your cardiovascular system.
 Insomnia, anxiety, and depression all can be caused by stress.

 Heart attacks and strokes can be triggered by stress and anger—or, likewise, lots of stress can set you up for suffering a stroke or heart attack later.